 Macroeconomic production functions are a core part of growth accounting.
 Importantly, their use has evolved from largely academic debate to real-world applications, and now underpin economic models used to form policy.
 The two most common forms are the Cobb-Douglas (C-D) and the Constant Elasticity of Substitution (CES) functions, historically using just two input production factors: capital and labour.
 The recent importance of energy and emissions related national policies means energy is now more commonly added as a third production factor, to enable empirical studies to consider questions including macro-economic energy rebound, the contribution of energy to Total Factor Productivity, and climate and economic implications of energy transitions.
 At the same time, empirical evidence, coupled to increased computational ability, is driving a switch from C-D to CES functions.

 Taken together, these aspects explain the recent rise of energy-augmented CES functions in academic and real-world arenas.
 However, guidance on their use of is relatively scarce and disparate.
-This paper seeks to address this literature gap, by collating the various issues relating to their specification (e.g. choice of variables, nesting) and then implementation (e.g. solution technique, statistical testing of results).
-The overall aim is to collate best-practice and serve as an aide-memoir to those who intend to use energy-augmented CES functions for empirical analysis.
+This paper seeks to address this literature gap, by documenting the various issues relating to their specification (e.g. choice of variables, nesting) and then implementation (e.g. solution technique, statistical testing of results).
+The overall aim is to collate best-practices and serve as an aide-memoir to those who intend to use energy-augmented CES functions for empirical analysis.

 Introduction

+[____ I think that somewhere the cost share theorem needs to be addressed directly.
+And, the implications of not adhering to the CST is that all parameters in a model must be estimated. ____]

+[____ I also think that including examples, as we discussed, will improve this paper. ____]

 The issue